luthfiadityaa/SimeDarby-Wiki/Manual-Guide/Azure-Devops.md

 Generate an RSA key pair from Command Prompt on Windows using built-in tools. if you using eclipse to setup SSH-Key, please refer to this [register-ssh-key](https://dev.azure.com/Daifuku-SW/MY_SunwayWinstar/_wiki/wikis/MY_SunwayWinster.wiki/294/Quick-Start-guide?anchor=register-ssh-key) Wiki.

 ### 2.1.
 Create
-Option 1: Using ssh-keygen (Windows 10/11 with OpenSSH installed) Modern Windows versions come with ssh-keygen via OpenSSH.
+Using ssh-keygen (Windows 10/11 with OpenSSH installed) Modern Windows versions come with ssh-keygen via OpenSSH.

 🔹 Steps: